 Limits the amount of data to store which lowers the overall cost of storage in your organization

 When you are determining your retention schedule, you should consult an attorney to ensure that the retention schedule meets the regulatory compliance of the industry your organization is in.
 For example, if your company is a healthcare provider, you should understand the HIPAA regulations.

 Before you can implement your data retention policy, you must first identify the data that is stored on each file server.
 Once the data has been identified, you should mark the folders with a retention period and retention start date.
 Also, you should remove the Delete Child permission from any folders that could contain files that are being retained.
 This will ensure that the files are not accidentally deleted.

 |Classification properties should not be specified as a date.
 You should use the retention period to classify the file.
 If the retention period should change, you can update the retention period interval without having to classify every file again.|

 There are several things to consider when you have more than one file server in your organization:

 Data retention policies are usually the same across the organization so you can reuse the same set of rules on multiple computers.

 The Data Classification Toolkit uses Windows PowerShell cmdlets to import and export classification rules.
 You should be this to export the configuration from a baseline computer and import to another computer to ensure that the configuration is the same.

 You should use dynamic name spaces when the source and destination servers use the same drive letters for the storage on the server.
 When you create a new file share by using Server Manager, you can specify the name space.
-For more information about dynamic name spaces, see What's New in File Server Resource Manager in Windows Server 2012.
+For more information about dynamic name spaces, see What's New in File Server Resource Manager.